Murtoa Mechanics Institute Hall

 There is nothing more romantic than tying the knot at sunset.

-Lake Marma is a wonderful outdoor venue that provides an attractive backdrop for private functions, including weddings, Christmas parties, Birthday parties, etc.
+Lake Marma is a wonderful outdoor venue that provides an attractive backdrop for private functions, including Weddings, Christmas parties, Birthday parties, etc.

 Murtoa Community House offers space for large size events.
 Includes a commercial kitchen, bar, a large hall that can be partitioned and a deck overlooking Lake Marma.

-Bookings: John Hamilton 0458 409 112
+Bookings: 0458 409 112

 Local pub with separate bar area and dining room.
 Available for parties and functions